ruthtillman/psu-landgrabu-data/readme.md

 # Penn State LandGrabU Data

 Penn State-specific spreadsheet data derived from the [LandGrabU](https://github.com/HCN-Digital-Projects/landgrabu-data) project.
+Those wishing to work with all LandGrabU data should work from the full dataset.

 ## Files